 From September 2014 non-resident students have the option of:

 Resident students will need to obtain an annual parking permit, the charge for this is £200 per annum.

 Please note that a Permit does not guarantee a car parking space.

 Overnight parking is not permitted.
 Any vehicle parked after 10:00pm, without a valid permit (Residential, Conference Guest or a Temporary Overnight Permit), may result in in the issue of a Parking Charge Notice (PCN) and temporary or permanent withdrawal of parking permit.

 Vehicles must be parked in designated parking spaces only.

 The University accepts no responsibility for loss or damage to vehicles parked on the University premises.

 Please note that the University has a Travel Plan which aims to mitigate the negative environmental impacts of transport to and from the University and to have a positive effect on the health of its staff, students and visitors.
 The University plans to reduce dependency on travel by car, by encouraging greater use of car-sharing, public transport, walking and cycling.
-For details of public transport options and other travel schemes, please visit the Sustainability section of the website.
+Details of public transport options and other travel schemes are available on the How to find us section of the website.